I’ve drunk Bombay Sapphire gin all over the world. Literally.

 Ok, it’s not quite weekending in The Hamptons – no beach, for a start – but Hampshire is a beautiful, under-explored part of England.
 And, let’s face it, can you really be bothered to traipse back into London when you’re full to the gills on gin?
 As well as serving food, the Watership Down Inn has rooms.

-If you’re not quite ready to visit, you can have a virtual gin distillery tour – just check out the official Bombay Sapphire distillery tour video here.
+If you’re not quite ready to visit, you can have a virtual tour – just check out the official distillery video here.

 White versus blue Bombay Sapphire bottles?